NamanSoni18/30_days_Voice_Agents/README.md

    - Verify your Murf API key is valid and has sufficient credits
    - Check that your text doesn't exceed the 500 character limit

+#### Echo Bot Related
+4. **"Microphone access denied"**
+   - Click "Allow" when the browser requests microphone permission
+   - In Chrome: Go to Settings > Privacy and Security > Site Settings > Microphone
+   - Ensure the site has permission to access your microphone

+5. **"No microphone found"**
+   - Check that your microphone is properly connected
+   - Verify the microphone is working in other applications
+   - Try refreshing the page and granting permission again

+6. **Recording not working**
+   - Ensure you're using a modern browser (Chrome 49+, Firefox 25+, Safari 14.1+)
+   - Check browser console for detailed error messages
+   - Try using a different browser if issues persist

+7. **"Your browser doesn't support audio recording"**
+   - Update your browser to the latest version
+   - Use Chrome, Firefox, Safari, or Edge for best compatibility

+### Browser Compatibility

+**Fully Supported:**
+- Chrome 49+
+- Firefox 25+
+- Safari 14.1+
+- Edge 79+

+**Limited Support:**
+- Internet Explorer: Not supported
+- Older mobile browsers: May have limited functionality

 ### Logging

 The application includes console logging for debugging.
 Check the browser console and terminal output for detailed error information.

 ## 📝 Usage

+### Text-to-Speech Generator
 1. **Enter Text**: Type or paste your text into the textarea (max 500 characters)
 2. **Character Counter**: Watch the real-time character count with color-coded feedback
 3. **Generate Audio**: Click "Generate Audio" or press Ctrl+Enter
 4. **Loading State**: The button shows "Generating..." while processing
 5. **Play Audio**: Use the built-in audio controls to play the generated speech
 6. **Error Handling**: Any errors will be displayed with helpful messages

+### Echo Bot
+1. **Start Recording**: Click "Start Recording" button
+2. **Grant Permission**: Allow microphone access when prompted by your browser
+3. **Record Audio**: Speak into your microphone while watching the real-time timer
+4. **Stop Recording**: Click "Stop Recording" when finished
+5. **Automatic Playback**: Your recorded voice will automatically play back
+6. **Additional Controls**: Use "Play Again" to replay or "Record Again" for a new recording

+### Tips for Best Experience
+- **Microphone Quality**: Use a good quality microphone for better recording results
+- **Quiet Environment**: Record in a quiet space to minimize background noise
+- **Browser Permission**: Always allow microphone access for Echo Bot to work
+- **Audio Format**: The app automatically selects the best supported audio format for your browser

 ## 🤝 Contributing